Dynamical Orbital Angular Momentum Induced by Circularly Polarized Phonons

+The previous study calculates the OAM for the phonons which are adiabatically switched on, by the time-dependent perturbation~\cite{Urazhdin2025}.
+We note that this approach is suited for few-level or molecular systems.
+In contrast, our method can study both crystalline and molecular systems.
+We formulate the OAM due to the geometric-phase accumulation of electrons during the phonon dynamics, and therefore, our method can calculate the time-dependence of the OAM over the phonon period.
+Furthermore, our method allows us to express its time average in a concise formula in terms of the Berry curvature involving phonon displacement space.

 In nonmagnetic systems, the PhAM at time-reversal invariant momenta are opposite, resulting in a zero OAM when the two modes are equally populated~\cite{Zhang2015}.
-A finite net OAM can be obtained by phonon pumping with terahertz pulses~\cite{Nova2017}, which leads to an asymmetric population of chiral phonons between CCW and CW modes.
-In addition, the coupling between chiral phonons and electronic spin angular momentum requires spin-orbital coupling (SOC)~\cite{Hamada2020,Ohe2024,Yao2025}, while that between chiral phonons and electronic OAM does not, and therefore the chiral phonon-induced OAM appears even in the materials with weak SOC, such as a light metal titanium.
-Such experimental measurements in light metals are possible via the phonon thermal Edelstein effect~\cite{HamadaPRL2018}, and the induced OAM can be directly detected via the inverse orbital Hall effect~\cite{Wang2023}, or via the the inverse spin Hall effect, in which the OAM are converted into spin signals at the electrodes~\cite{Ohe2024}.
-Alternatively, by optical methods, one can selectively excite phonons with particular wavevectors as measured in WSe$_2$~\cite{Li2019} and MoSe$_2$~\cite{Bae2022} at valley points.
-Direct detections of the electronic OAM in these materials are also expected.
+A finite net OAM can be obtained by phonon pumping with terahertz pulses~\cite{Nova2017}, which leads to an asymmetric population of phonons between CCW and CW modes.
+Here the phonon amplitude assumed as 1\% of the bond length is unlikely to be sustained in steady states.
+Thus, our estimate based on steady states should be understood as a transient response under phonon pumping within initial few oscillatory cycles.
+In addition, the coupling between phonons and electronic spin angular momentum requires spin-orbital coupling (SOC)~\cite{Hamada2020,Ohe2024,Yao2025}, while that between phonons and electronic OAM does not, and therefore the phonon-induced OAM appears even in the materials with weak SOC, such as a light metal titanium.
+A practical detection scheme is to convert the induced OAM into an electrical signal via the inverse orbital Hall effect~\cite{Wang2023}.
+In a Hall-bar device with a sizable orbital Hall response, locally driven circular polarized phonons by terahertz pumping, generate a nonequilibrium orbital current.
+Because the induced OAM is time-reversal odd, reversing the phonon chirality flips the orbital current and the Hall voltage accordingly.

+\textit{Note added.---} We have become aware of a related work formulated the orbital accumulation induced by surface acoustical waves within longer wavelength limit~\cite{SatoOAM2025}.
+Our work focus on the circularly polarized phonons with a wavelength of the order of a lattice constant.
+By gradually changing the wavelength scale, we expect a crossover between the physics in our paper and Ref.~\cite{SatoOAM2025}.

 \onecolumngrid \twocolumngrid